mikemanuu/alx_capstone_project/README.md

 # PROJECT OVERVIEW
-Hello and welcome to my portfolio website.
-This project aims to showcase my skills, projects and experiences.
+This project aims to create a visually appealing and user-friendly portfolio website to showcase my skills, projects and experiences.
-The main purpose of this project is to provide a platform:
+The main purpose of this project is to provide a platform where I display my work, connect with potential collaborators and showcase my abilities to prospective employers and clients.
-1. To display my work.
-2. To connect with potential collaborators.
-3. To showcase my abilities to prospective employers and clients.

 # FEATURES & FUNCTIONALITY
 # Feaures: